 - Cloud-based E-Wallet.
-Make payment using an app on your mobile phone, e.g GrabPay, Boost, Touch N Go, etc.
+Make payments using an app on your mobile phone, e.g., GrabPay, Boost, Touch N Go, etc.

 What Problems are E-Wallets Solving?

-Example 2: Load money into your BigPay card and use it to pay for your AirAsia flights to get your processing fee waived.
+Example: Load money into your BigPay card and use it to pay for your AirAsia flights and get your processing fee waived.

-Cheaper Foreign Exchange Rates: BigPay and MerchanTrade offer no commissions aside from an exchange rate which is better than traditional banks when spending overseas (outside of Malaysia).
+Benefit 3: Cheaper Foreign Exchange Rates: BigPay and MerchanTrade offer better exchange rates than traditional banks when spending outside of Malaysia.

 24 Hour in-app money changer: With MerchanTrade, you’re able to exchange currencies just by a few taps on your phone at any time.

-Money Management Apps: Some E-Wallets such as BigPay (owned by AirAsia) have an amazing app with a built-in expenditure breakdown feature that can help to categorize and keep track of your spending habits.
+Benefit 4: Money Management Apps: Some E-Wallets such as BigPay have a fantastic app with a built-in expenditure breakdown feature that helps to categorize and keep track of your spending habits.